Slugronaut/PGIA/README.md

 Next up you will require Odin's Inspector tools.
 Anyone that is truly serious about developing with Unity should already have Odin Inspector and Serializer at this point but if for some reason you do not it will be required to continue.
 You can visit their website to learn more and even try out a free demo. [https://odininspector.com/download](https://odininspector.com/download)

 ### Hashed String
 And finally, you'll need a small library of my own.
-It simply allows you to decalre a HashedString datatype that can be viewed in the inspector and serialized by Unity.
-Get it here.
-[HashedString](https://github.com/Slugronaut/Toolbox-HashedString)
+It simply allows you to declare a HashedString datatype that can be viewed in the inspector and serialized by Unity.
+Get it here: [HashedString](https://github.com/Slugronaut/Toolbox-HashedString)

 <br />
 <br />

 ## Setting Up the Root UI
 The first thing you'll want to do is define some assets that will be used for your system.
 Start up the UIBuilder and create a new asset.
 We'll call it UIPanel for now.
 Add a *VisualElement* to it.
-Provide a simple background color for it.
-Next, add another *VisualElement* as a child of the first and again give it a background color.
-This way we'll be eable to see what is going on.
+Provide a background color for it so that we can more easily see it.
+Next, add another *VisualElement* as a child of the first and again give it a background color that is different from the first.
+Again the background is just for visual clarity in the example and can be anything you want for a real project.

 The child element should also be given a name.
 In this example let's call it 'GridContainer'.
 This will be used to contain your grid of cells that will be generated.

-Here is an example of how things might look for our example.
+Here is an example of how things might look.

 ![](doc/images/example03.PNG)

-After that, add create an empty GameObject in your scene and add a UIDocument component to it.
+After that, add create an empty GameObject in your scene and add a *UIDocument* component to it.
 Then supply a link to your UIPanel.

 ![](doc/images/example04.PNG)